-Non-hormonal options can include certain medication, minimally invasive surgery or major surgery (i.e. hysterectomy).
+Non-hormonal options can include certain medication, minimally invasive surgery or major surgery such as a hysterectomy.

-Hormonal options typically include the oral contraceptive pill or a hormone-releasing IUD (i.e. Mirena®).
+Hormonal options typically include the oral contraceptive pill or a hormonal intrauterine device (IUD).

 Remember, the right choice for you will depend on a number of factors and should be determined in consultation with your doctor.